-- Instantly answer questions with chatbots
+- Answer your customers’ questions with chatbots

 - Create webinars to let customers master their skills

 Generally speaking, companies utilizing multiple channels to onboard new customers is a great strategy.
-Brands that use marketing tools like welcome emails, step-by-step starter guides, tutorials, educational videos, and product tours can build strong relationships with new clients and make the most of it.
+Brands that use marketing tools like welcome emails, step-by-step starter guides, tutorials, educational videos, and product tours can build strong relationships with new clients and make the most out of it.
 These tools provide newcomers with a consistent and seamless experience.
 Consider applying the following tactics to improve your onboarding.

 Use an email automation platform to send educational content

-For instance, you can use the platform to share some tips with new users on how to make the most of your product, send product tours, webinars, tutorials, etc. You can even implement cross-selling by offering some additional items to the existing product.
-Say, if a customer bought a camera, you can offer a memory card.
+For instance, you can use the platform to share some tips with your new users on how to make the most of your product, send product tours, webinars, tutorials, etc. You can even implement cross-selling by offering some additional items to the existing product.
+Say, if a customer bought a camera, you can offer them a memory card.

 Introduce your product with a short video

 If you have a visual product, the best way to introduce it is by creating a short video.
 It can be 1-2 minutes in length but should contain some essential facts about a product.